juadiegaitan/GEN242-2016/vignettes/10_Rsequences/Rsequences.utf8.md

 # Sequences in Bioconductor

-## Important Data Objects in Biostrings
+## Important Data Objects of Biostrings

 ### `XString` for single sequence